 - Under the policy described in USCIS's August 2018 memo that is now enjoined, unlawful presence would have begun to accrue:

-- the day after a status violation, if the violation occured on or after August 9, 2018
+- the day after a status violation, if the violation occurred on or after August 9, 2018

 - on August 9, 2018, if the violation occurred prior to August 9, 2018